 If you are a healthy senior with significant assets and are concerned about long-term care costs, today's actions create options that may not be available later.

 This month: Consult a qualified Georgia elder law attorney for an initial consultation.
-Cost: typically $300-$1,000.
+Fees vary by attorney and region; ask up front whether the initial consultation is free, flat-rate, or hourly.
 The attorney will assess: your current health and life expectancy; your assets and how they are titled; your family situation; your goals (preserve assets, retain flexibility, qualify for Medicaid, support a disabled family member); and recommend a structure (MAPT, life estate, spousal transfer, combination, or no planning needed).

 Before deciding: Consider these questions honestly: